GeorgiiMelnyk/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value 🖐️ used
+  - value 🙋 explained
   - identifier 🖐️ used
-  - variable 🖐️ used
+  - variable 🙋 explained
-  - constant 🖐️ used
+  - constant 🙋 explained
   - scalar 🖐️ used
   - literal 🖐️ used
   - expression 🖐️ used
   - heap 🖐️ used
   - function 🖐️ used
   - procedure 🖐️ used
-  - method 🖐️ used
+  - method 🙋 explained
-  - class 🖐️ used
+  - class 🙋 explained
   - prototype 🖐️ used
   - event 🖐️ used
-  - type 🖐️ used
+  - type 🙋 explained
-  - primitive types 🖐️ used
+  - primitive types 🙋 explained
-  - reference types 🖐️ used
+  - reference types 🙋 explained
   - flag 🖐️ used
   - lexical scope 🖐️ used
   - code block 🖐️ used
   - conditions 🖐️ used
-  - loops 🖐️ used
+  - loops 🙋 explained
   - assignment 🖐️ used
   - regular expression 🖐️ used
-  - interface 🖐️ used
+  - interface 🙋 explained
   - contract 🖐️ used
   - module 🖐️ used
   - call stack 🖐️ used
 - Functions
-  - signature 🖐️ used
+  - signature 🙋 explained
-  - argument  🖐️ used
+  - argument  🙋 explained
-  - parameter 🖐️ used
+  - parameter 🙋 explained
   - pure function 🖐️ used
   - lambda expression 🖐️ used
   - side effects 🖐️ used